NFL Week 4 Picks, Predictions: Expert Covers Every Game

 Action Network/Getty Images.
 Pictured: CeeDee Lamb (left), DK Metcalf (center) and Josh Jacobs.

-The NFL is the gift that keeps on giving, and we had more madness to enjoy in Week 3.
-The Broncos, Giants, Panthers, Rams and Commanders all won outright as underdogs of 5.5 points or more, and 'dogs of 5.5 or more points are now 14-2 ATS and 10-6 straight up this season.
-If you've backed every big underdog this season, you've been absolutely crushing it.
+The NFL is the gift that keeps on giving, and we had more madness to enjoy last week.
+The Broncos, Giants, Panthers, Rams and Commanders all won outright as underdogs of 5.5 points or more, and 'dogs of 5.5 or more points are now 14-2 against the spread (ATS) and 10-6 straight-up (SU) this season.
+If you've bet on every big 'dog this season, you're absolutely crushing it.

 The Week 4 slate features a playoff rematch, a potential AFC Championship preview, and some critical early divisional matchups.
-So far in this column, I've gone just 8-9 for -1.95 units.
-After a 3-3 Week 2, I went 2-2 in Week 3.
-I'm ready to break out of that boring start to the year with some picks I love in the Week 4 slate.
+So far, I'm just 8-9 for -1.95 units.
+After a 3-3 Week 2, I went 2-2 in Week 3, I'm ready to break out of that boring start to the year with some picks I love this week.

 Category